 Surely "I'll call you before leaving." requires appeller to be in the future tense as the sentence means, "I will call you before leaving".
 I hope you can help, thanks.

-This relates to:Conjugate verbs (+ être) in Le Plus-que-parfait (pluperfect tense) -
+This question relates to:French lesson "Conjugate verbs (+ être) in Le Plus-que-parfait (pluperfect tense)"